|Novosibirsk||Ob River Crossing – Bugrinsky Bridge in Novosibirsk|

 Contractor: Mostotryad 19

 Client: Committee for City Improvement and Road Infrastructure of St. Petersburg Administration

-On 24 January 2008, in the Hermitage Theater, M. Piotrovsky, Chairman of the St. Petersburg World Club, awarded Alexey Zhurbin, General Director of Institute Stroyproekt, an Honorary Diploma and a Sign of Conformance for the design of Blagoveschensky Bridge reconstruction and a great contribution to the city transport infrastructure improvement.
+Honorary Diploma and a Sign of Conformance for the design of Blagoveschensky Bridge rehabilitation and a great contribution to the city transport infrastructure improvement.